cogentcore/core/docs/content/text-field.md

 A **text field** is a [[widget]] that a user can enter text in.
 Text fields come with powerful selection, navigation, and editing functionality built in, including undo and redo, copy and paste, and word-based navigation, selection, and deletion.

 Text fields should mainly be used for relatively short and simple text.
-For more advanced use cases such as code editing, see [[text editors]].
+For more advanced use cases such as code editing, use a [[text editor]].
+For numeric input, use a [[spinner]].

 ## Properties